Joystream/joystream/testnets/acropolis/storage-module.md

   validate `ContentMetadata` entries.
 - `DataObjectStorageRelationship`: an entry in the [Data Object Storage Registry](./storage-module-data-object-storage-registry.md), describing which actor has stored a particular `DataObject`.
+- A storage provider is an `actor` who has staked for the Storage role via the `storage/actors` module.

 ### Architecture